 Seasons 1 and 2 are mostly in English.
 Season 3 is both English and Spanish while season 4 is mainly in Spanish with a bit of English in between.
 The content is slightly different for each level.

 This podcast has been around for years.
 What I like about it right off the bat is they are categorized by level from beginner to advanced so you don’t have to guess.
-Each episode has a different topic.
-The host, Ben and Marina talk about their lives in Madrid, things about Spain, etc. The Spanish taught here is from Spain.

 Most of them are less than 30 minutes.
 I don’t feel overwhelmed when listening simply because it’s bite-sized, doable, and done in a relaxed manner.

 At the beginner level, they talk both in English and Spanish but when it comes to the dialogue it’s done in complete Spanish.
-Before starting they usually do a short review on the previous episode just to ‘refresh the memory’.
+Before starting they usually do a short review of the previous episode just to ‘refresh the memory’.

 You can expect to learn a few related vocabulary and colloquial words along the way.
 If you want to learn street Spanish words and phrases, they have that as well.
 As they say on their website